Is Wasabi Keto? Can You Eat Wasabi Peas and Almonds on Keto?

 Unlike peas, wasabi almonds can be a legitimate keto snack.
 Since both wasabi and most of the nuts are fine for your ketosis, not much can go wrong with this combo.
 Although you still will have to check the macros of any particular product, since many manufacturers love to add sugar to every recipe.

-But for instance, this option by Blue Diamond looks keto-safe.
+But for instance, option by Blue Diamond looks keto-safe.
 It only has 3g of net carbs per serving (1oz).
 And also high in fats too.
 Although, due to the fact it has some weird ingredients too, like modified corn starch or maltodextrin, I wouldn’t make it the staple of my diet.
 But if you love wasabi taste, you can use it as an occasional treat.

 Wasabi keto recipe